Key Takeaways

 Select all that apply

-Unlike variable annuities and indexed annuities, fixed annuities are not linked to stock market performance.
-Instead, your money grows at an interest rate determined by the annuity provider.
+Unlike variable annuities and fixed index annuities, fixed annuities are not linked to stock market performance.
+Instead, your money grows at a guaranteed interest rate determined by the annuity company.

 Your fixed annuity contract will include a minimum guaranteed rate.
 The guarantee from the annuity company is that the interest on your fixed annuity will not dip below that rate.
 The company also guarantees the principal investment.

-Some types of fixed annuities, such as multi-year guaranteed annuities (MYGAs), lock in the same rate for your entire contract.
+Some fixed annuities, such as multi-year guaranteed annuities (MYGAs), lock in the same rate for your entire contract.
 Others may adjust the interest rate after a certain time.

 Pro Tip

-Some fixed annuity contracts provide a higher interest rate at the beginning, known as the bonus rate.
+Some fixed annuities provide a higher interest rate at the beginning of the contract, known as a bonus rate.

-After the end of the set time period, another interest rate, known as the renewal rate, applies.
+After the set period ends, another interest rate, called the renewal rate, applies.
 You can ask your agent or broker for a renewal rate table to give you an idea of what to expect.
 However, even if the interest rate adjusts over time, it cannot fall below the guaranteed minimum rate specified in your contract.

 How Are Fixed Annuities Treated for Tax Purposes?

-If you have a qualified fixed annuity — one that’s funded from a retirement account like a 401(k) or IRA — then you’ll owe taxes on the full amount of your annuity withdrawals.
+If you have a qualified fixed annuity — funded from a retirement account like a 401(k) or IRA — you’ll owe taxes on the total amount of your annuity withdrawals.

 Types of Fixed Annuities